snoonetIRC/website/content/le-guidelines.md

 Will users be notified of a request for information on their user account?

-Yes, unless Snoonet is prohibited from doing so by statute or a valid court order, Snoonet’s policy is to provide notice of requests and legal process seeking a subscriber’s information to that subscriber.
+Yes, unless Snoonet is prohibited from doing so by statute or a valid court order, Snoonet's policy is to provide notice of requests and legal process seeking a subscriber's information to that subscriber.
 Snoonet will generally give the user a reasonable period of time to file an objection to production before producing responsive records.
 Where a statute or court order prohibits notice for a limited time period, Snoonet provides notice upon expiration of that period.

 In emergency or exigent circumstances, Snoonet may exercise its discretion not to provide a user with notice of a request for their account information prior to production to law enforcement.
 However, Snoonet reserves the right to provide notice to affected users after production has occurred.